 On 10 November Charity Kheshgi and I encountered a group of five.
 Two does and an 8-point buck were hiding in a thicket when a 4-point buck walked onto the trail behind us, sniffed the air and looked down at the females.
 Meanwhile another doe (at top) walked onto the trail ahead of us.
 This could have been dangerous for the two of us.
 Fortunately the deer did not view us as competitors.

-The 8-pointer was hard to see in the underbrush but he resembled this one Mike Fialkovich saw on 5 November that appears to be flehmening.
+The 8-pointer was hard to see in the underbrush but he resembled this 10-point buck Mike Fialkovich saw on 5 November that appears to be flehmening.

 Deer are a prey species, alert to the presence and intent of predators.
 “Is the predator here?
 Is it hunting?”
 And they move to locations of least danger.
 We see them up close in Frick Park because they have learned that humans in Pittsburgh’s city parks are not dangerous even during hunting season.